Spring has sprung, which means it’s sakura season! Here’s the lowdown on where to see cherry blossoms in Hong Kong and beyond.

 Tai Po Waterfront Park, Tai Po, Hong Kong

-One of the most famous places to see cherry blossoms in 2023 is Mount Yoshino in Japan.
+One of the most famous places to see cherry blossoms in 2024 is Mount Yoshino in Japan.
 With over 30,000 sakura trees, the mountain in the town of Yoshino becomes a picturesque haven when the flowers bloom.
 You can meander through the town and the mountain to immerse yourself right in the thick of the blossoms.
-Mount Yoshino is a very popular area, especially during cherry blossom season.
-However, thanks to its vast area, you can still definitely find a quiet place to take in the views.
+While Mount Yoshino is a popular area, especially during cherry blossom season, you should still be able to find a quiet place to take in the views, thanks to the vastness of the area.
 Coming later in the day?
-Many parts of Mount Yoshino light up their cherry blossoms at night, making for a magnificent sight.
+Many parts of Mount Yoshino light up the cherry blossoms at night, making for a breathtaking scene.

 Mount Yoshino, Yoshino-cho, Yoshino-gun, Nara, Japan

-The Jinhae Gunhangje Cherry Blossom Festival is expected to be attended by millions of people in 2023 – and with good reason.
-One of the biggest cherry blossom festivals in the world, the occasion always has crowds flocking to the area to see the beautiful shades of pink and white.
-You’ll be able to see blooming flowers like never before and bask in the beautiful backdrop of Jinhae.
+The Jinhae Gunhangje Cherry Blossom Festival is attended by millions of people every year – and with good reason.
+One of the biggest cherry blossom festivals in the world, the occasion always has crowds flocking to the area to see the gorgeous shades of pink and white.
+You’ll be able to see blooming flowers like never before as you bask in the beautiful backdrop of Jinhae.
 The 10-day festival takes advantage of spring and offers delicious food, cultural performances, and spectacular views.
-Take a romantic walk on the bridge over the Yeojwacheon Stream and admire the delightful blossom trees that form a tunnel.
-Your photo roll will be full of amazing pictures at the end of this once-in-a-lifetime experience!
+Take a romantic walk on the bridge over the Yeojwacheon Stream and admire the trees that line up to form a delightful tunnel.
+While the dates for the 2024 festival are yet to be announced, get excited for a photo roll full of amazing pictures and this once-in-a-lifetime experience!

 Jinhae, Changwon City, South Korea

-In 1959, Tokyo presented Toronto with 2,000 cherry blossom trees, many of which were planted in High Park.
+In 1959, Tokyo presented 2,000 cherry blossom trees to Toronto, many of which were planted in High Park.
 Nowadays, even more trees exist as throngs of people head to the park to catch a glimpse of the sakura trees in full bloom.
-In terms of where to see cherry blossoms in 2023 outside of Hong Kong, High Park in Toronto is a worthy contender with its peaceful trails and ponds surrounded by cherry trees.
-The pure white flowers are a sight to behold in the crisp Canadian spring air.
+In terms of where to see cherry blossoms in 2024 outside of Hong Kong, High Park in Toronto is a worthy contender with its peaceful trails and ponds surrounded by cherry blossom trees.
+The fluffy pink and white flowers are a sight to behold in the crisp Canadian spring air.
 Next time you find yourself up in the Great White North, head to High Park to admire its cherry blossoms and gain a sense of tranquillity.

 High Park, 1873 Bloor Street West, Toronto, Canada